 - Any person has the right to be forgotten.
 The controller of the data must allow the data to be deleted or anonymized in case the customer asks for it and further data processing has no lawful claims to ignore the customer´s wish.

 - Personal data is portable.
-The customer has right to ask a copy of the personal data and moves it to another controller.
+The customer has right to ask for a copy of the personal data and moves it to another controller.
 Learn more from here and see frequently asked questions here

-- Any person has right to take back the given permissions and to agree only for those purposes which are minimally required to get the service or goods.
+- Any person has the right to take back the given permissions and to agree only for those purposes which are minimally required to get the service or goods.

 - Automated decisions (profiling) can be objected in case it may have a huge impact on the rights of the customer.
 The customer has also a right to know how the decisions emerge from their data and, alternatively, a right to have a decision made using manual processing.
 Learn more from here